OriShapira1/nautilus-run-script-in-terminal/README.md

 # Nautilus run script in terminal
-A nautilus context menu extension meant to open a script in the gnome terminal
+A nautilus context menu extension meant to open a script (.sh) in the gnome terminal

 ## How to install
 #### clone the repository to your home folder: